The Coalition’s nuclear power folly

 Small modular reactor won’t run by 2035

 The media release asserts we could have a small modular reactor (SMR) generating by 2035.
 This is fanciful; these reactors are not a proven technology.
 To the contrary, NuScale attempted to build an SMR in Idaho, USA, with a capacity of 0.462 GW.
-However, the cost blew out from US$ 3 billion to 9.3 billion, and they cancelled the project.
+The cost blew out from US$ 3 billion to 9.3 billion, and they cancelled the project.

 (The parlous state of the nuclear power sector: Renew Economy: 18 Oct 2024)